EOSIO/eos/docs/02_cleos/02_how-to-guides/how-to-stake-resource.md

-## Goal
+## Overview

-Stake resources, NET and/or CPU, for your account.
+This how-to guide provides instructions on how to stake resources, NET and/or CPU, for your account using the `cleos` CLI tool.

 ## Before you begin